njadid/asynch_py/forecasters.js/forecasters.md

-# Non persistant Forecasters
+# Non persistent Forecasters

-A forecast is a special type of ASYNCH style simulation.
+A forecast is a not so special type of ASYNCH style simulation.
 The simulation begins with a rainfall forcing for a period of time (e.g. 15 hours for QPF).
 This forcing is typically some type of rainfall forecast or scenario.

-Forecasters ASYNCHPERSIS and FORECASTER_MAPS are continuously (persistently) running.
+Forecasters ASYNCHPERSIS and FORECASTER_MAPS are programs that runs continuously (persistently) that is it waits actively for new data to consume between solver runs.
 That can be a problem on shared infrastructure like HPC clusters where nodes/cores are allocated for a given time to perform a job (that is not supposed to run forever).

-Forecasters.js are scripts that run a regular ASYNCH simulation at a given time interval using cronjobs.
+Forecasters.js are scripts that prepare and submit a regular ASYNCH simulation.
+Since it is not computationally intensive (sequential work) it typically runs on login nodes.
+It can also be ran at a given time interval using cronjobs.
 Basically the scripts performs the following tasks:

  - Check if new data are available
  - Check the current status of a similar job if there is one in the queue